MayBGames/babbling-on/README.md

 I also :heart: the idea of running full-fledged, high performance 3D code in a browser without the need for any plugins.

-WebGL is the way to go for super performant 3D in a browser, and Babylon.js seems to a good choice for working with WebGL.
+WebGL is the way to go for super performant 3D in a browser, and Babylon.js seems a good choice for working with WebGL.

 Structure
 =========